jzzheng22/hlp21-project-group-3/doc/Features.md

     - Clicking on a symbol.
     - Dragging a box over multiple symbols.
     - Holding `Ctrl` and then mouse clicking to select multiple
+- Upon selecting a symbol red circles will appear at the corners to show the user where to drag from to scale the symbol.

 ### Deleting Selected Symbols
 - May be done via drop-down menu or by pressing the `delete` key.